profjsb/ucbastro-ai-policy/policy.md

 ## Examples

-The follow are example usages of AI that augment but do not superced those given in the [Definitions & Examples of Academic Misconduct](https://sa.berkeley.edu/conduct/integrity/definition), including forms of cheating, Plagiarism, and False Information and Representation, Fabrication or Alteration of Information.
+The follow are example usages of AI that augment but do not supercede those given in the [Definitions & Examples of Academic Misconduct](https://sa.berkeley.edu/conduct/integrity/definition), including forms of cheating, Plagiarism, and False Information and Representation, Fabrication or Alteration of Information.

 ### Unacceptable Usage